Owen O'Donnell: Playing career

-O'Donnell made his first grade debut for North Sydney in 1970.
-He finished the season as the club's top point scorer and was selected to play for New South Wales in the interstate series against Queensland.
-In his 4 years at the club, O'Donnell played 60 games but the club never qualified for the finals in his time there.
+O'Donnell made his first-grade debut with North Sydney in 1970.
+He concluded the season as the club's top point scorer and was subsequently selected to represent New South Wales in the interstate series against Queensland.
+During his four-year tenure with the club, O'Donnell played in 60 games, although the team never qualified for the finals during this period.

-In 1974, O'Donnell signed for South Sydney and played finals football for the first time that year as Souths finished 4th on the table.
-Souths were eliminated in the first week against Western Suburbs with O'Donnell playing at centre.
-In his second year at the club, Souths finished last on the table and claimed the wooden spoon.
+In 1974, O'Donnell signed with South Sydney and participated in his first finals series that year, with Souths finishing fourth on the table.
+Souths were eliminated in the first week by Western Suburbs, with O'Donnell playing at centre.
+In his second year with the club, Souths finished at the bottom of the table, earning the wooden spoon.

 In 1976, O'Donnell moved to St George and played one season for the club.
 St George finished 3rd that year and qualified for the finals.
 O'Donnell played on the wing in St George's 31–6 loss against Parramatta.
 This would be O'Donnell's last game in first grade and he retired at the end of the year.